Welcome!

 Buying vs. Renting

-You can get some money back or even make money off your apartment by owning your home in simpler terms.
+You can get some money back or even make money off your apartment by owning your home.
+In simpler terms, this means you can earn a return on your investment.
 By owning your home, you have the potential for capital appreciation, tax deduction, and property taxes.
 But buying an apartment requires a down payment, closing costs, monthly mortgage payments, property taxes (which tend to rise yearly), possible renovation costs, and home insurance.

 Rent vs. Buy, Do The Math